Kat Von D Celebrates Marriage to Husband Leafar Seyer With Colorful Wedding

 It's a nice day for a...red wedding!

-Three months after their surprise marriage, pregnant Kat Von D and husband, Prayers singer Leafar Seyer, had a colorful wedding ceremony in front of friends and family on Saturday.
+Three months after their surprise marriage, pregnant Kat Von D and husband, Prayers singer Leafar Seyer, had a colorful wedding ceremony in front of friends and family on Saturday at the Beverly Hills Hotel.

 On Saturday, Leafar, who is a musician and author credited with creating the Cholo goth genre of music, posted an Instagram photo of his blushing bride, who is expecting a son, with the caption, "In a couple hours I'll be walking down the aisle with the love of my life @thekatvond.
 EN VIDA Y EN MUERTE."